alexruedadev/discord-mrbeat/README.md

 # Overview

-**Mr Beat** is simple, fast and friendly bot to play music on your Discord Channel.
+**Mr Beat** is simple, fast and friendly bot to play music on your Discord Server.
 You don't have to download songs, share your sound, or any complicated issue to enjoy music with your friends.
-Just add **Punchy♪** to your channel and he will do all the work.
+Just add **Mr Beat ♪** to your server and he will do all the work.

 ### Features